-Finally, a central message of our work is that developments in CSS will lead to developments in ecology and conservation (and vice versa) only if ecologists will conceptualize and use the word ‘complexity’ with more clarity and depth.
+A central message of our work is that developments in CSS will lead to developments in ecology and conservation (and vice versa) only if ecologists will conceptualize ecological ‘complexity’ with more clarity and depth.
 We propose two simple principles that will help to this end.
 First, it is always desirable to specify what exactly one means when referring to complexity.
-While working on our critical review, we noticed that definitions of ecological complexity are extremely rare in the literature, with “complexity” being sometimes used as a buzzword (126)(126).
+While working on our critical review, we noticed that definitions of ecological complexity are extremely rare in the literature, with “complexity” being sometimes used as a buzzword (126).
 We therefore propose that the term complexity in ecology should be used carefully by studies that are not assessing ecological systems through the lenses of CSS.
-Second, attempts to measure the complexity of natural systems are very common [e.g., (40, 81, 82, 127)(40, 81, 82, 127)], and we believe that these efforts could often be sharpened.
+Second, attempts to measure the complexity of natural systems are very common [e.g., (40, 81, 82, 127)], and we believe that these efforts could often be sharpened.
 When measuring properties of systems and referring to those as metrics of complexity, authors could first refer explicitly to the phenomenon that a metric represents, and then discuss their results in relation to ecological complexity, rather than conflating the two aspects.
-We provide a non-exhaustive list of metrics used to measure complexity as an example (Table 2), specifying the relations among these metrics and the features identified by our review.
+We provide a non-exhaustive list of metrics used to measure complexity as an example (Table 2), specifying the relationships among these metrics and the features identified by our review.
 Many questions in ecology can be answered without appealing to concepts and approaches from CSS; for those studies, we suggest that referring to complexity only increases confusion in an already difficult field.

 THE ROLE OF ECOLOGICAL COMPLEXITY IN AN AGE OF URGENCY

-One of the most important lessons learned from the development of CSS is that, with a proper focus, we can estimate and even predict how global environmental change will affect many types of complex systems (20)(20).
-Embracing ideas and approaches from CSS is, therefore, more urgent than ever as we attempt to understand how anthropogenic global change will affect out planet.
-As we write, the Earth has experienced another season of records in climatic anomalies (128)(128).
+One of the most important lessons learned from the development of CSS is that, with a proper focus, we can estimate and even predict how global environmental change will affect many types of complex systems (20).
+Embracing ideas and approaches from CSS is, therefore, more urgent than ever as we attempt to understand how anthropogenic, global change will affect our planet.
+As we write, the Earth has experienced another season of records in climatic anomalies (128).
 The summer of 2022 was the hottest recorded in the history of Europe, as much as China has experienced the longest heatwave ever recorded.
 Several rivers and bodies of waters worldwide are experiencing reductions in discharge and area due to drought, including the Po, Rhine, and Loire rivers in Europe, the Colorado river in North America, and China’s largest freshwater body, Poyang Lake.
-Africa was cursed by the worst drought in 70 years, while wildfires raged uncontrolled in different continents (129)(129).
-These phenomena are impacting not only biodiversity and ecosystem functions, but also the supply of energy and primary services (e.g., water) to millions of people (23)(23).
-CSS provides a relevant conceptual framework to assess ongoing environmental crises not only because of the conceptual advancements outlined in this review (21)(21), but also because it recognizes the tight links connecting ecosystems and human societies into socio-political-ecological entities (100)(100), embracing the important roles of sustainability, governance, politics, and ethics for applied biodiversity conservation in the face of global environmental change (23, 27)(23, 27).
-This holistic understanding of environmental and social issues will be necessary as we embark in a critical transition to more sustainable and ethical societies, in an attempt to mitigate the effects of human activities on the Earth (23, 25, 26)(23, 25, 26).
+Africa was affected by the worst drought in 70 years, while intensifying wildfires are causing extreme damage to ecosystems and human societies on many different continents (129).
+These phenomena are impacting not only biodiversity and ecosystem functions, but also the supply of energy and primary services (e.g., water) to millions of people (23).
+CSS provides a relevant conceptual framework to assess ongoing environmental crises not only because of the conceptual advancements outlined in this review (21), but also because it recognizes the tight links connecting ecosystems and human societies into socio-political-ecological entities (100), embracing the important roles of sustainability, governance, politics, and ethics for applied biodiversity conservation in the face of global environmental change (23, 27).
+This holistic understanding of environmental and social issues will be necessary as we embark in a critical transition to more sustainable and ethical societies, in an attempt to mitigate the effects of human activities on the Earth (23, 25, 26).